twada/twowaysql/README.txt

 With TwoWaySQL, you can
 * separate SQL (as file) from host language
-* bind variables to SQL using Substitution comments
+* bind variables to SQL using Interpolation comments
 * modify SQL conditionally by using Directive comments
 * run and preview TwoWaySQL-style SQL by tools like pgAdmin3, since the SQL is still valid SQL.